Log-in/Sign-up

 Schedule:

-The course begins on August 28, 2023, and ends on May 7, 2024*. *This ending date is the tentative date of the A.P.
+The course begins on August 26, 2024, and ends at the beginning of May 2025 immediately after the A.P.
 Chemistry Examination given by the College Board.

 Technical requirements: